ZDATE_LARGE_TIME_DIFF

 Reason and Prerequisites

-The problem is caused by a program error.
+The problem is caused

 Before posting, the mass maintenance examines whether there are any notifications for the purchase order.
 The selection of notifications for a purchase order of table NAST terminates with ABAP runtime error TIME_OUT since the selection is only restricted to object key ekpo-ebeln.